jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ![checks](images/checks.png)

-When new issues are produced by a pull request, they will be listed in the *File Changes* view.
-The issues will be added as annotations below the code where the issues are introduced.
+When new issues are produced by a pull request, they will be added as annotations below the code where the issues are introduced.

 ![check annotation](images/check-annotation.png)